lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-28-Cambridge_LCF.md

 the idea of writing a single piece of code that simply worked for multiple types seemed a miracle.
 * On the other hand, disappointment with PPLAMBDA, a tiny fragment of predicate logic with only implication, conjunction and universal quantifiers and the corresponding logical rules.
 As types were interpreted by Scott domains, every type contained a "bottom" or "undefined" value, which was written `UU`.
+There was a boolean type `tr` with values `TT` and `FF` for true and false (as well as `UU`), and inference rules for case analysis and *ex falso quodlibet* on booleans.
 That fragment of logic perhaps sufficed for the little examples floating around at the time, but it would be exceeded very quickly.

 ### Extending the logic

-If you give somebody the source code, they might want to tinker with it, especially if there's under 10,000 lines of Lisp and about 1500 lines of ML.
+If you give somebody the source code, they might want to tinker with it, especially if there's under 10,000 lines of Lisp and only about 1500 lines of ML.
-The ML interpreter was written in Lisp, as were the terms and formulas of PPLAMBDA and the syntactic functions over them.
+The ML interpreter was naturally written in Lisp, but so were the terms and formulas of PPLAMBDA and the syntactic functions over them.
+The performance of ML was poor, so it was used only for top level operations: the inference system itself and the backwards proof system built above that.

+With the permission of Mike Gordon and Robin Milner, I decided to transform Edinburgh LCF into something bigger.
+I worked in collaboration with Gérard Huet, who saw in Edinburgh LCF much of value for his own [Projet Formel](https://rdcu.be/cVyup), and I had the pleasure of visiting him at
+INRIA Rocquencourt on many occasions.
+We worked on the source code in shifts, a month at a time, mailing magnetic tapes to each other.
+No git in those days and not much of an Internet either.
 Completing the logic to full predicate calculus required a bit of coding, trivial by modern standards but complicated by having a single VAX/750 equipped with 4 MB to be shared by the entire department.
-Those were the days.

-WAS C LCF CLASSICAL?

-### Compilation for ML

-(As told by Michael Gordon in
+Please do not romanticise the past.

+What did I do for the other months?
+I had established links with Chalmers University, so I devoted a lot of time to the study of Martin-Löf type theory, intuitionism and related  topics.
+But lo and behold, the first-order inference system I implemented for Cambridge LCF was classical.

+### Tactic proof

+Edinburgh LCF was surprisingly spartan.
+As mentioned, the only logical connectives it supported were $\forall$, $\land$ and $\to$, but tactics were provided for $\forall$ alone.
+Looking again at the Edinburgh LCF manual, I see that the first proof (on page 63), corresponding to the diagram shown above, did not use tactics at all but was a purely forward proof using the axioms and inference rules of PPLAMBDA.

+The process of doing a **tactic** proof was simply to bind your formula to an ML identifier, and using what few tactics there were, bind the subgoal list to another identifier and the validation function (necessary to deliver the final conclusion as a theorem) to a third.
+Then repeat this process for each of the subgoals.
+At the end of the first tactic proof example (page 66), the manual says

+> Now the goal list is null, so the composition of our proofs applied to the null theorem list will achieve the main goal.

+I recall somebody telling me that you would be so happy that the goal list was null, combining the validation functions would be fun.
+But one of the first things I did was to devise a simple "subgoal package" that would maintain the current list of goals in a mutable variable and manage the partial proofs internally, so that you could prove everything using tactics alone, and when you had a null subgoal list the theorem you wanted in the first place would pop out.

+### Advanced proof tools

+I'm grateful to Avra Cohn, Mike's wife, who was probably the first Edinburgh LCF user and who offered me her library of highly useful functions.
+I can't imagine why they were not themselves incorporated into Edinburgh LCF.

+She had tactics for the other logical connectives.
+She had written ingenious code for combining theorems via pattern matching.
+The implication $P\to Q$ justifies inferring by forward chaining from an instance of $P$ to the corresponding instance of $Q$ or in backward chaining reducing a goal that is an instance of $Q$ to the corresponding instance of $P$.
+I distinctly recall she had implemented a tactic that she called `RESTAC`, which operated on a set of assumptions and deliver all possible conclusions by forward chaining.
+There may have been other tactics along those lines.
+I took these and added more and unfortunately can no longer remember who wrote what.
+But we still have `RES_TAC` in the HOL family of provers.
+And the use of implications for forward/backward chaining is one of the core principles of Isabelle.

+### Cambridge LCF (and Cambridge ML)

+Of course the new system had to be called Cambridge LCF.
+It comprised 15,000 lines of Lisp and about 4900 lines of ML.
+People were annoyed with me because I had made funds of incompatible changes.
+(I never could cope with upward compatibility.)
+So I had to write a new manual, which [came out as a book](https://www.cambridge.org/gb/academic/subjects/computer-science/programming-languages-and-applied-logic/logic-and-computation-interactive-proof-cambridge-lcf).

+Unfortunately, nobody cared about Cambridge LCF because "fixpoint theory" was as dead as a doornail.
+It had one great advantage: helped by Gerard I had achieved decent performance, with ML code being transformed into compiled Lisp.
+Cambridge LCF then became the basis of many other proof assistants.
+Mike Gordon used it in his hardware verification developments, first LCF_LSM and then HOL88, keeping the extended tactic library.
+Gerard Huet used it in early experiments with the calculus of constructions.
+The ML subsystem, known as Cambridge ML, was also the basis of the original version of Nuprl.

-"From LCF to HOL: a short history",
-*[Proof, Language, and Interaction: Essays in Honour of Robin Milner](https://mitpress.mit.edu/books/proof-language-and-interaction)* 169–185.
+More details in Mike's paper "From LCF to HOL: a short history", *[Proof, Language, and Interaction: Essays in Honour of Robin Milner](https://mitpress.mit.edu/books/proof-language-and-interaction)* 169–185.
 Quote on p.
 170. Available for free [here](https://www.cl.cam.ac.uk/archive/mjcg/papers/HolHistory.pdf).)